tgtakaoka/homebrew-mspdebug-mspds/README.md

 The [Homebrew][] formulae of `mspdebug-head` [MSPDEBUG][], and `msp-ds` [MSP Debug Stack][].

+For Linux, the following packages are necessary to compile these formulae.

+ * libhidapi-dev
+ * libusb-1.0-0-dev
+ * libusb-dev
+ * libudev-dev
+ * libboost-filesystem-dev
+ * libboost-thread-dev
+ * libreadline-dev

 To get everything, execute the following commands.

     $ brew tap tgtakaoka/mspdebug-mspds